-Overview of M&T Bank Corporation and 2009 Financial Performance.
+Overview of M&T Bank Corporation and 2010 Financial Performance.
 M&T Bank Corporation (sometimes referred to in this discussion as M&T or the Company) is a bank holding company that offers a wide range of commercial banking, trust and investment services to its customers.
-As of December 31, 2009, M&T had consolidated total assets of \$68.9 billion, deposits of \$47.4 billion and stockholders' equity of \$7.8 billion, and employed 12,802 full-time and 1,424 part-time employees.
-M&T reported net income of \$380 million and earnings per common share of \$2.89 for the year ended December 31, 2009.
-Although these results represented a significant decline from the prior year and reflect the severe economic and credit environment that M&T and other financial institutions have been operating in for the past two years, the Company's performance for 2009 was relatively strong when compared with our comparison group of other commercial banking companies (as described below), the overwhelming majority of which reported losses for the year ended December 31, 2009.
+As of December 31, 2010, M&T had consolidated total assets of \$68.0 billion, deposits of \$49.8 billion and stockholders' equity of \$8.4 billion, and employed 12,301 full-time and 1,334 part-time employees.
+M&T reported net income of \$736 million and diluted earnings per common share of \$5.69 for the year ended December 31, 2010.
+These results represented a significant improvement from the prior year and placed M&T's overall performance in the top quartile of our comparison group of other commercial banking companies (as described below for both the year ending December 31, 2010 and for the period of financial and economic difficulties experienced from 2006 through 2010).
+In addition, M&T's performance in 2010 exceeded its business plan on every key measure, including net income, earnings per common share, return on assets, return on equity, various credit metrics, core earnings ratio and efficiency ratio.

 Overview and Objectives of Executive Compensation Programs.
-The objective of M&T's compensation programs is to attract, develop and retain executive officers capable of maximizing performance for the benefit of the Company's stockholders.
-Our compensation philosophy is, and has long been, to emphasize long-term, equity-based compensation for its Named Executive Officers or "NEOs" and other employees.
+The objective of M&T's compensation programs is to attract, develop and retain executive officers capable of maximizing performance for the benefit of the Company's shareholders.
+Our compensation philosophy is, and has long been, to emphasize long-term, equity-based compensation for its NEOs and other employees.
 This philosophy allows M&T to align its compensation with performance in two ways:

-- first, by determining the amount and kind of equity awards to be granted to the Named Executive Officers based on the performance of the Company in the past; and - second, by ensuring that the Named Executive Officers realize compensation in the future on the equity awards based on the performance of the Company and in alignment with our stockholders.
+- first, by explicitly linking the size and kind of equity awards to be granted to the NEOs based on the performance of the Company in the past; and - second, by tying the NEOs' ultimate realized compensation to the future value of M&T Common Stock based on the performance of the Company and in alignment with our shareholders.

-As a result of this approach, management and other employees of the Company have accumulated a sizable ownership interest in the Company, which strengthens the alignment of these employees' incentives with those of the Company's stockholders.
+Due in part to our heavy emphasis on equity compensation, management and other employees of the Company have accumulated a sizable ownership interest in the Company, which strengthens the alignment of these employees' incentives with those of the Company's shareholders.

-Our ability to fulfill the objective of M&T's compensation programs and maintain our compensation philosophy has been impacted by the rules governing executive compensation applicable to financial institutions that received investments from the U.S. Department of Treasury (sometimes referred to as Treasury) under the Troubled Asset Relief Program, or TARP, Capital Purchase Program (sometimes referred to as the CPP).
-As discussed in greater detail below, we were required to modify the compensation structure for our NEOs, other executive officers and certain highly compensated employees in order to comply with these rules while still ensuring that we remain competitive in attracting, developing and retaining high performing executive officers and other employees.
+Our ability to fulfill the objective of M&T's compensation programs and maintain our compensation philosophy has been impacted by the rules governing executive compensation applicable to financial institutions that received investments from the U.S. Department of the Treasury (sometimes referred to as Treasury) under the TARP Capital Purchase Program (sometimes referred to as the TARP CPP).
+As discussed in greater detail below, we have been required to modify the compensation structure for our NEOs, other executive officers and certain highly compensated employees in order to comply with these rules while still ensuring that we remain competitive in attracting, developing and retaining high performing executive officers and other employees.